Hiking the Rob Roy Way: An 8-Day Self-Guided Adventure in Scotland

 We stayed the night at Tigh’n Eilean Guest House—a spotless, charming spot set in beautiful gardens overlooking the River Tay.

 We grabbed dinner at The Black Watch Inn and Croft Restaurant—Aberfeldy’s oldest bar, apparently.
 I had the chili (which was fantastic), and to celebrate the day, I ordered sticky toffee pudding with ice cream.
-I’d never had it before—not technically a Scottish dessert, but it was on most pub menus here.
+I’d never had it before, but it was on most pub menus here.
 Warm sponge cake soaked in toffee sauce, paired with cold vanilla ice cream—I get the appeal.

 A plate of sticky toffee pudding drenched in caramel sauce, served with a scoop of vanilla ice cream.